 - Distinguish the outstanding competencies of each candidate.

-The recruitment and selection team must clearly understand the organization’s needs to make a complete and unambiguous analysis.
 There are no good or bad tests, no right or wrong answers.
 What is relevant is the result and whether those chosen are the most in line with the company’s standards.

-The classification of psychometric tests varies according to what they are intended to measure.
+The classification of psychometric tests varies according to what they are intended to measure:

 - Intelligence.